IBM/maximo-labs/docs/monitor-hol/monitor_asset_devices.md

 # Objectives
-In this lab you will learn about:
+In this Exercise you will learn about:

 * What data dashboards are automatically created for you
 * How to perform data analysis using functions catalog